 “It’s incredibly difficult to monetize an ‘audience of everybody.’” - Joe Pulizzi

-Each buyer persona represents a key segment of your audience; and so the number of personas you need to create depends on the number of segments you plan on targeting.
+Each buyer persona represents a key segment of your audience.
+The number of personas you need to create depends on the number of segments you plan on targeting.

-Most marketers will recommend building between three to five personas, but keep in mind, the more personas you make, the more content you’re going to need to create.
-So in the beginning, focus on nailing the one key audience segment you need the most help engaging.
+Most marketers will recommend building between three to five personas.
+Instead focus on nailing the one key audience segment you need the most help engaging.

 How Do You Get Insights into Your Buyer Persona?

 Before you build out your first buyer persona, there's some much needed research to perform.

 There’s a variety of ways to research your personas online and gather more meaningful information.
 Here are online options for getting the insights to craft a detailed buyer persona: